 Get enough sleep

-You should also aim for 7-9 hours of sleep each night, as a good night's rest can increase the chances of a successful pregnancy.
+You should also aim for 7-9 hours of sleep each night, as a good night's rest can improve the chances of a successful pregnancy.
 Sleep deprivation can cause the body to produce more stress hormone (cortisol), which is bad for fertility and lowers reproductive hormone levels.

-Fertility specialists
+Fertility Specialists

 Loading...